codemeleon/ClusterFast/README.md

 # Input Files

 The input format for ClusterFast is protein sequence files (extension .faa) of translated amino acid sequences of predicted open reading frames for each genome (sample) in the input dataset.
-The file and/or sequence names must not conatain  **___**.
+The file and/or sequence names must not conatain  **___(three underscores)**.
 These files can be created using [Prokka](https://github.com/tseemann/prokka).

 # Usage